mtmanning93/RPSLS/README.md

 - Rules

-    * To complement the video there are some written rules included underneath to further clarify the game rules and winning hands.
+    * To complement the winning hands image there are some written rules included underneath to further clarify the game rules and winning hands.

 ![A written rules area to provide clarity to the winning hands](./assets/images/screenshots/rules.png)